dstefanox/image-window/README.md

 Window may be defined by specifying `width` and `height` attributes of the component.
 Following will show :

     <image-window style='width:264px;height:264px;' src='test-image.jpg'></image-window>

+The way in which image is resized relative to the window is defined using `fit` property of the `image-window`.
+Of course, size of the 'image-window' should be defined in order to make fit work as expected.
+In example below, image is resized to fit width of the window.

+  	<image-window style='width:264px;height:264px;' src='test-image.jpg' fit='fitx'></image-window>